 The children work in their classes for Maths, but if necessary some children are moved to fit in with their ability ensuring that no child is held back in their development.

 The school teaches English daily and through this the skills of reading and writing are taught.
-Guided reading sessions are where higher level reading skills are taught.

 Great emphasis is placed on an early interest in reading and in developing a love of books.
 From their first day in school all children are encouraged to listen to stories, look at books, and take part in making class books.
 All teachers in all classes read to the children every day; the amount varies, but, as a rule of thumb, children in Early Years and KS1 have stories read to them at least three times a day and in KS2 the classes end the day with a chapter from their class book.
 The children are encouraged to select the books they would like to hear in KS1 and Early Years and teachers choose books in KS2 based on their class’ interests.
 All staff encourage children to identify and discuss unfamilair vocabulary during these reading sessions.
-The Oxford Reading Tree is our main scheme supported by, The Flying Boot, Wellington Square, Heinemann, Books on Demand, Nelson Thorne’s reading scheme and, in KS2, Collins Pathways Readers.
+The Oxford Reading Tree is our main reading scheme, supported by The Flying Boot, Wellington Square, Heinemann, Books on Demand, Nelson Thorne’s reading scheme and, in KS2, Collins Pathways Readers.
 These are the reading books the children will bring home to practise their skills with.
 A partnership of learning between home and school is needed: school to teach skills, home to practise these by a regular sharing of reading books.
 Once a child has reached a certain level of competence and confidence they read from a wider range of free choice books, which are regularly added to.

-Writing skills are also taught and from emergent writing the children are encouraged to use writing in other areas of the curriculum as well as in play activities.
+Writing skills are also taught and, from emergent writing, the children are encouraged to use writing in other areas of the curriculum as well as in play activities.

 Parents can greatly enhance their child’s reading and writing skills by providing encouragement and interest at home and ensuring that books and reading have a high priority.
 A shared story develops your child’s understanding of the written word and how it is used; so please continue to read to your child for as long as you both enjoy it.